Skip to content

 Careers

-All routes within the programme promote your personal and professional development and will contribute to your career advancement within the relevant health and social care sector.
+All routes within the course promote your personal and professional development and will contribute to your career advancement within the relevant health and social care sector.
 They will provide you with the opportunity to articulate and evidence your own scope of practice, and to work towards the Health Education England Framework for Advanced Clinical Practitioner (HEE, 2017).

 “The MSc has been an incredible journey of transformation.
 Working closely with a diverse group of peers has not only enhanced my learning but also broadened my perspective on clinical practice across various professional contexts.
 The faculty's engaging teaching techniques have consistently fostered critical thinking and encouraged a broader, more expansive understanding of clinical practice.
 For those looking to progress their careers in advanced clinical practice I couldn’t recommend this course more.”